Software-Hardware-Integration-Lab/Documentation/docs/Security-Management/Reference/Development/Data-Formats/2-PSM-IntuneScopeTag.md

 # PSM - Intune Scope Tag

-The [prefix](../../Settings/Environmental-Variables-Reference.md#msm_name_prefix) and [suffix](../../Settings/Environmental-Variables-Reference.md#msm_name_suffix) can be changed in the MSM server settings.
+The [prefix](../../Settings/Environmental-Variables-Reference.md#sop_name_prefix) and [suffix](../../Settings/Environmental-Variables-Reference.md#sop_name_suffix) can be changed in the SOP server settings.
 The default settings are being used for the tag name below.

 ## Example Configurations